your adventure in

 Social Science courses from college approved list9

-(Select courses to include 3 cr. of International Perspectives and 3 cr. of US Diversity)
+(Select courses to include 3 cr. of International Perspectives and 3 cr. of U.S. Cultures and Communities (formerly U.S. Diversity))

 Students must have completed 3 years of a single world language in high school or take 4-8 credits of World Languages at the university level